 The programme, which is organised by the Faculty of Law, Lund University, in partnership with the Raoul Wallenberg Institute, provides students the unique opportunity to get exposure to RWI's international development programmes.

 High level scholars and worldwide international human rights practitioners collaborate with our programmes and visit our premises regularly.
 Thus, master students have the unique opportunity to meet them and get familiar with their work.

 Students also have the possibility to collaborate in some of the activities performed by the Institute's research and cooperation programmes through our internship programme.
 These internships give students concrete and practical experience in the workings of a leading human rights and international humanitarian law institution in the field of international cooperation, development and research.

 Visit Lund University's Faculty of Law website for more information about the Master's Programme in International Human Rights Law and the application process.

-Bios of teachers and lecturers at the Master's Programme
+Bios of Course Directors and Lecturers at the Master's Programme

 Course Director - Human Rights and Cultural Diversity